varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.1.rst

 We have added the :ref:`ref_param_max_vcl` parameter to set a threshold for the number of loaded VCL programs, since it is a common error to let previous VCL instances accumulate without discarding them.
+The remnants of undiscarded VCLs take the form of files in the working directory of the management process.
+Over time, too many of these may take up significant storage space, and administrative operations such as ``vcl.list`` may become noticeably slow, or even time out, when Varnish has to iterate over many files.

-The default threshold is 100, and VCL labels are not counted against the total.
+The default threshold in :ref:`ref_param_max_vcl` is 100, and VCL labels are not counted against the total.
 The :ref:`ref_param_max_vcl_handling` parameter controls what happens when you reach the limit.
 By default you just get a warning from the VCL compiler, but you can set it to refuse to load more VCLs, or to ignore the threshold.

 Added the :ref:`ref_param_backend_local_error_holddown` and :ref:`ref_param_backend_remote_error_holddown` parameters.
 These define